microsoft/BuildXL/Documentation/Wiki/Frontends/js-hybrid-builds.md

     tempDirectory?: Directory;
 }
 ```

+The second argument represents a result of evaluation of the specified `LazyEval` expression.
+That expression will be evaluated only once, and the result will be provided to all calls of the scheduling function.
+If `argument` field was not specified, the second argument will have `undefined` value.

-The result type matches the type of `Transformer.execute`, the basic building block for executing processes in DScript (check [here](../../../Public/Sdk/Public/Transformers/Transformer.Execute.dsc)).
+The result type matches the type of `Transformer.execute`, the basic building block for executing processes in DScript (check [here](../../../Public/Sdk/Public/Transformers/Transformer.Execute.dsc)), or the type of `Transformer.ipcSend`, a result of executing an IPC pip (e.g., drop upload).

 Let's see now how this custom scheduler can be implemented: